AishuSrini/Parking-Challenge-powerplatform/README.md

 * **User-centric design:** Intuitive forms, mobile-friendly inspector workflow, and clear, actionable reports.

 ### 📂 **Files Included**

 * ParkingChallengeDemo_1_0_0_2_managed.zip — Managed Power Platform solution (import via Power Platform Solutions)

 * Parking Inspection Report.pbix — Power BI report (open in Power BI Desktop)

-* /screenshots/ — Key visuals of the apps and reports

 ### 📝 **How to Use**

 1.Import the managed solution into your Power Platform environment.
 2.Launch the model-driven app for administration.
 3.Deploy the canvas app on a tablet for daily inspections.
 4.Configure email for the automated flow (for real notifications).
 5.Open the Power BI report to analyze parking data and trends.
 6.(Optional) Extend with sample data or your own customizations.

 ### **🌱 How Would I Extend This Solution?**